mohitthakkar30/coinify/README.md

 # Coinify
 It provides an interactive no-code platform that allows users to create a community token and NFT memberships.
-Coinverse supports a unique niche of the VENOM chain which enables sustainability and empowers creators to build thriving web3 communities.
+Coinify supports a unique niche of the VENOM chain which enables sustainability and empowers creators to build thriving web3 communities.
 We desire to provide a launchpad that simplifies community, monetization, and growth.

 ## Prerequisites